 The College assists students and alumni in finding employment and/or in continuing their education.
-Career counseling and assistance with placement paperwork are available through the student success coodinator.
+Career counseling and assistance with placement paperwork are available through the student success coordinator.
 Students are encouraged to take advantage of workshops and other extracurricular offerings related to employment and continuing education.

-Professional Liability Insurance
+Professional Liability Insurance and Student Insurance Plan

-The College provides this insurance without charge to students during clinical experiences.
+The College provides professional liability insurance without charge to students during clinical experiences.
 Liability coverage for students does not extend beyond their student role.
+For other medical insurance needs, the College makes available an illness and injury policy that students can purchase on their own.
+Students are not required to show proof of insurance.